 What is a bursary?

 A bursary is a monetary award that is granted on the basis of financial need.
-Bursaries are different than scholarships.
-Scholarships are merit-based and are awarded for academic achievement.
-Bursaries are financial-need based awards that do not have to be repaid.
+Like scholarships, bursaries are awards that do not have to be repaid.
+However bursaries are different from scholarships because they are awarded based on financial need rather than academic achievement.
 The intention of the undergraduate bursary program is to supplement, not replace, students’ primary sources of funding such as OSAP, government student financial assistance from another province or loan funding from a financial institution.

 The bursary committee has to read your application and make a decision.
 It can be hard to assess your situation if you’ve left information out of your application.

 Submit it on time